Fort MacLeod

-A high cliff to kill buffaloes and bisons to feed the tribes - Head-Smashed-In Buffalo Jump 158
+A gruesome cliff to kill buffaloes and bisons to feed the tribes - Head-Smashed-In Buffalo Jump 158

 What and Why

 It is not an over-exaggeration that this is one of the rawest, most brutal but culturally-rich WHS that I have visited.
-A buffalo jump is a cliff formation which Native Americans historically used to hunt bison and buffalo in mass quantities.
-There are actually quite a number of these buffalo jumps in North America and the most illustrative of them is the oddly-named Head-Smashed-In Buffalo Jump in Fort MacLeod, Canada, which had been in use for more than 5,500 years by the native tribe, called the Blackfoot (Siksiká: ᖹᐟᒧᐧᒣᑯ, Siksikaitsitapi).
+A buffalo jump is a cliff formation which Native Americans historically used to hunt bisons and buffaloes in mass quantities.
+There are actually quite a number of these buffalo jumps in North America and the most illustrative of them is this oddly-named Head-Smashed-In Buffalo Jump in Fort MacLeod, Canada, which had been in use for more than 5,500 years by the native tribe, called the Blackfoot (Siksiká: ᖹᐟᒧᐧᒣᑯ, Siksikaitsitapi).
+Situated where the Rocky Mountains foothills transition into the Great Plains, this region encapsulates millennia of human-environment interaction, Indigenous knowledge systems, colonial encounters, and contemporary heritage tourism, and represents one of the most compelling intersections of Indigenous heritage, natural environment, and historical transformation in North America.

 The method of hunt is kind of interesting, effective but brutal: the buffaloes or bisons were first gathered at a grazing area approximately 3 km from the cliff.
 They were then guided along a lane lined with stone cairns to run towards the cliff direction by Blackfoot warriors dressed like coyotes or wolves to scare them.
 These specialised buffalo runners were young men trained to funnel the buffalo towards the lanes.
-Then at full gallop, the bisons or buffaloes would fall from the weight of the entire heard chasing behind them at the cliff edge, which is approximately 10 m in height, thus breaking legs and heads and killing themselves instantly.
+Then at full gallop, the bisons or buffaloes would fall from the weight of the entire heard chasing behind them at the cliff edge, which is approximately 10 m in height, thus breaking legs and heads and killing themselves instantly at the collecting basin at the bottom of the cliff.
 After the fall, some of those buffaloes that survived would be finished off by the warriors at the base of the cliff with weapons.

 The entire buffalo or bison would be in full use, other than just feeding the tribes.
 The bones and carcasses were usually made into various tools and clothings were made from the skin.
 Sinews became the strings and ropes and the hoofs were made into glue.
 Almost no part of the buffalo would go to waste.
 The skull of the buffalo also became a prized possession and symbolic of a successful hunt.
 The importance of the site went beyond just providing food and supplies.
 After a successful hunt, the wealth of food allowed the people to enjoy leisure time and pursue artistic and spiritual interests and prospered the tribes culturally as a community.
 One good hunt would last the entire tribe almost a year of supplies, as many buffaloes would be hunted in one go.